aishahirbawi/Mobileye-assignment/frontend/README.md

 # Job Dashboard Frontend
 This project is a Job Dashboard frontend application built with React.
 It provides a user interface for viewing job listings, job details, and user authentication.
 The project was bootstrapped with Create React App.

-Project Structure
+### Project Structure
-public/: Contains the static files for the application. src/: Contains the source code of the application. components/: Reusable React components. pages/: Page components representing different routes.
+- public: Contains the static files for the application.
+- src: Contains the source code of the application.
+- components: Reusable React components.
+- pages: Page components representing different routes.
-App.js: Main application component. index.js: Entry point of the application.
+- App.js: Main application component.
+- index.js: Entry point of the application.
-Available Scripts
+### Available Scripts
 In the project directory, you can run:

-npm start
+### `npm start`

-Runs the app in development mode.
+Runs the app in the development mode.\
-Open http://localhost:3000 to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-npm test
+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.\
-See the section about running tests for more information.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-npm run build
+### `npm run build`

-Builds the app for production to the build folder.
+Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-npm run eject
+### `npm run eject`
 Note: this is a one-way operation.
 Once you eject, you can't go back!

-Docker Instructions
+# Docker Instructions
 You can also run this application using Docker.
 Follow the steps below to build and run the Docker container.

-Dockerfile
+### Dockerfile
 Ensure you have a Dockerfile in the root of your project with the following content:

-dockerfile
-### Dockerfile
+### Dockerfile example

 ```dockerfile
 # Use an official Node.js runtime as a parent image